-The elephant in the room is this: Most photography teachers start you with technique, the 'how' of taking an image.
-I want to understand what you see and why before we talk about tools and equipment.
+The elephant in the room is this: Most photography teachers start you with technique and equipment, the 'how' of taking an image.
+I want to understand what you see and express to you the art of observation and pre-visualization before we talk about tools and equipment.
 Technique in capturing an image is important, and has its place, but it's not first.
-I only talk about technical application as it pertains to the scenes we're standing in front of.
 With the plethora of photography equipment available, there is so much room to play.
 Let's go play.

 - how to see possibility in any scene or subject